mcmullarkey/responsible_llms_talk/README.md

-# The Whole Truth: A PhD in Industry
+# Responsible LLMs
-These are the slides for an ~1 hour workshop on the end to end process of getting a job in industry as a social science PhD by Dr. Michael Mullarkey.
+These are the slides for an ~1 hour workshop on using LLMs responsibly by Dr. Michael Mullarkey.